luqian2017/Algorithm/LintCode/629_Minimum-Spanning-Tree/README.md

 Notice
 Return the connections sorted by the cost, or sorted city1 name if their cost is same, or sorted city2 if their city1 name is also same.

+Solution:
+1. Prim algorithm.
+My solution still has issue to pass.
+The sum of the mst is the same as the stand solution, but the generated tree is lightly different.
+It might because the solution is not unique.

+2. Kruskal + union-find